 whatever you like, in whatever amount)

-Combine all the ingredients in a small container and stir together.
+Combine all the ingredients for the teriyaki sauce in a small container and stir together.
 Set aside.

 Wipe the mushrooms clean.
 If using shiitakes, remove and discard the stems.
 Leave the mushrooms whole (unless you’re using large portabellos—slice them 1/4 inch thick).